libgdx/libgdx/extensions/gdx-lwjgl3-angle/README.md

 ### OSX App Bundles using jpackage

-Due to the way the libraries are loaded, special care is required when distributing your app as OSX App Bundle:
+Due to the way the libraries are loaded, special care is required when distributing your app as OSX App Bundle.
+Note that this requires a recent JDK (see https://github.com/openjdk/jdk/pull/11922)

 1. Grab the `libEGL.dylib` and `libGLESv2.dylib` files from the `macosxarm64` and `macosx64` folder (inside the jar, or download from [here](https://github.com/libgdx/gdx-angle-natives))